What is OPF Programming?

 Rules and Styles

-2. Interface structs should be named with suffix _i. e.g. struct painter_i, struct iter_i, etc.
+2. Interface structs should be named with suffix _i. (e.g. struct iter_i)

-4. Function only return status code/error code, results are passed out though a pointer argument.
+3. Function only return status code, results are passed out though pointers.

-Many C code return the result directly, and return error code through argument pointer.
+Many C code return the result directly, and return error code by pointer.

 e.g.